Dream of:21 September 1982 "Parasites"

 The girl to my right put the joint in her mouth and turned to the girl next to her.
 That girl stuck something in her mouth and moved her teeth together, causing a flame to shoot out from between them.
 The girl with the joint in her mouth put the joint to the flame between the other girl's teeth and lit up.

-He said he didn't know.
+He said he did not know.
 I thought that was strange, but I concluded that he must be an orphan who had never been told when he had been born.
 The closer I looked at him, the surer I was that he was probably only about sixteen.

 I then said, "Well, there's something I never mentioned to you all before.
 I'm a law student."